dixonge/vagabondians/posts/san-miguel-de-allende.md

 categories:
   - Mexico
 tags:
+  - Mexico
+  - Queretaro
-  - san miguel de allende
+  - San Miguel de Allende
 ---
 We arrived safely here after a rather hair-raising bus ride in a very luxurious coach.
 Our driver was apparently in rather a hurry to get here on the winding country highway.
 Glenn was bothered by this a lot more than Bryn was.